Secant variety and syzygies of Hilbert scheme of two points: Introduction

 Even if $X$ contains a line, this result suggests the general idea that the map $u$ is easy to portray when equipped with $(N_2)$.
 Note that due to technical difficulties, we cannot extend this result to higher dimensional case.

 This paper is organized as follows.
-Section~\ref{sec:preliminaries} provides the identifiability result of Grassmannians, along with backgrounds on the Hilbert scheme of points and syzygies of algebraic varities.
+Section~\ref{sec:preliminaries} provides the identifiability result of Grassmannians, along with backgrounds on the Hilbert scheme of points and syzygies of algebraic varieties.
 In Section~\ref{sec:identifiability}, we focus on determining the non-identifiable locus of $\mathrm{Sec}(X^{[2]})$.
 We give a complete description of the lines in $X^{[d]}$ for $d \geq 2$, and find the conditions on $\dim X$ and $d$ under which a pair of intersecting secant lines or tangent lines to $X^{[d]}$ may exist.
-In Section~\ref{sec:singularities}, we prove the first main theorem by establishing that the secant variety is nonsingular at identifiable points.
 In Section~\ref{sec:syzygies}, we prove the second main theorem by adapting a similar approach to \cite[Theorem~1]{EL1993}.
-In Section~\ref{sec:application}, we establish Proposition~\ref{prop:application-theorem} following the directions of \cite{Vermeire2001}.
+In Section~\ref{sec:application}, we establish Corollary~\ref{cor:main-theorem-3} and Proposition~\ref{prop:application-theorem} following the directions of \cite{Vermeire2001}.
 Finally, we pose several questions on the Hilbert scheme of points in Section~\ref{sec:questions}.

 \begin{notation} For a vector space $V$ of dimension $n$ over $\CC$, the projective space $\Pbf(V)$ (resp. $\PP(V)$) parametrizes one-dimensional subspaces (resp. quotients) of $V$.
 For $1 \leq k < n$, the Grassmannian $\Gr(k,V)$ parametrizes $k$-dimensional subspaces in $V$.
 For general notations, we refer to \cite{Hartshorne1977}. \end{notation}